Good Vibes (American TV series)

 Good Vibes is an American adult animated sitcom created by David Gordon Green and Brad Ableson and Mike Clements for MTV.
-The series follows the exploits of recent New Jersey transplant Mondo and his new best friend Woodie as they live their life in Playa Del Toro, a fictional Southern California beach town.

 The show was originally sold to Fox in 2008, and a pilot produced.
 When Fox passed, the producers looked for other buyers and in 2010 they received a series order at MTV.

 On February 24, 2012, the series was cancelled after one season.

+Plot

+The series follows the exploits of recent New Jersey transplant Mondo and his new best friend Woodie as they live their life in Playa Del Toro, a fictional Southern California beach town.